dhruvdcoder/dhruvdcoder.github.io/_pages/about.md

 As someone who has a deep fascination for the abstract concepts of mathematics and a strong drive to create tangible impact in the world, I strive for a balanced approach in my research.
 My focus revolves around bridging the gap between abstract ideas and tangible applications of machine learning.
 This dual approach has led me to explore the applications of machine learning in robotics, NLP, and knowledge graphs, while also nurturing my passion for foundational aspects of machine learning such as representation learning.
 While most representation learning methods only focus on metric learning, my work on box embeddings aims to show that representation learning can also capture various other kinds of structures like algebraic and relational structure, thereby allowing models to perform compositional reasoning.
-I believe that learning objectives and uncertainty quantification methods based solely on probability are restrictive.
+I believe that learning objectives based on max-likelihood alone are restrictive and will not get us very far.
 As a result, I have explored energy models, where the objective is to use energy model as a learned loss function to train a feedforward prediction network.
-Various frameworks quantifying uncertainty have been proposed over the years.
-However, none of these frameworks are suited to measure the uncertainty in modern deep learning models like transformers.
-My current research focuses on creating novel methods to model uncertainty in transformer-based models.
+My current research focuses on creating novel methods to model uncertainty in transformer-based models as well to explore non-likelihood based training objectives.
+I'm particularly interested in training generative models using masked/permutation language modeling and discrete diffusion like training objectives.
-I am also interested in analyzing the limits of compositional generalization achievable through in-context learning with transformers, approaching it from the perspective of minimum description length and compression.
+I am also interested in analyzing the limits of compositional generalization in latent space achievable through in-context learning with sequence models.